Digitize educational and entertaining materials that our client has been mailing to prisoners.

 We also discussed the prisoner's ability to upload their work.
 Although the physical submission of letters is done manually by the prisoners, we agreed that there should be an instruction interface within the prisoner's app to guide them through this process.

-Help button for simple explaination of unfamiliar app features
+Help button for simple explanation of unfamiliar app features.

 Sketches

-We started sketching to think about the app's layout and structure.
+We started sketching to plan the app's layout and structure.

 Hi-Fi Prototype

-Familiar Language for Better Usability: We used plain language that users with low digital literacy are familiar with such as "See All" to ensure that all users can navigate the app easily and confidently.
+Familiar Language: We used plain language that users with low digital literacy are familiar with such as "See All" to ensure that all users can navigate the app easily and confidently.

 On the top bar, users will see "Mail" and "Help" buttons.
 "Mail" provides mailing instructions to Prisoner Express, while "Help" offers app usage information, aiding those with limited digital literacy.